oceanprotocol/docs/user-guides/data-farming/how-to-veocean.md

 #### Step 1 - Get OCEAN tokens

-- Acquire $OCEAN via a decentralized exchange (DEX) such as Uniswap or a centralized exchange (CEX) such as Binance, Coinbase, etc.
+- Acquire OCEAN via a decentralized exchange (DEX) such as Uniswap or a centralized exchange (CEX) such as Binance, Coinbase, etc.

 #### Step 2 - Send to your self-custody wallet